openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

     // created by the ControlPlaneMachineSet controller that have the desired
     // provider spec.
     UpdatedReplicas int32 `json:"updatedReplicas,omitempty"`

+    // UnavailableReplicas is the number of Control Plane Machines that are
+    // still required before the ControlPlaneMachineSet reaches the desired
+    // available capacity.
+When this value is non-zero, the number of
+    // ReadyReplicas is less than the desired Replicas.
+    UnavailableReplicas int32 `json:"unavailableReplicas,omitempty"`

     // Conditions represents the observations of the ControlPlaneMachineSet's current state.
     // Known .status.conditions.type are: (TODO)